Construction of exact refinements for the two-dimensional hierarchical B-spline de Rham complex: Conclusions

 Our approach builds upon recent results from \cite{Shepherd2024}.
 They describe sufficient conditions for hierarchical meshes (in an arbitrary number of dimensions) such that the hierarchical B-spline spaces built on them form an exact discrete de Rham complex.
 In two dimensions, given a hierarchical mesh which does not satisfy those conditions, we have now shown how it can be modified to do so, by additional refinement of L-shaped chains.
 We have also presented algorithms that show how our theoretical results can be implemented.
 Moreover, we prove that, if the first space in the de Rham complex is of $\mathcal{H}$- or $\mathcal{T}$-admissible of class $m$, then so are the rest of the spaces of the complex.
 Ensuring admissibility is important not just from the point of view of the theory of hierarchical B-splines \cite{Buffa2015}, but also for the stability of the numerical methods built on them \cite{Carraturo2019}.
 Our theoretical results imply that the algorithms developed for maintaining admissibility of hierarchical B-spline spaces (e.g., \cite{Bracco2019}) can be immediately used in the context of spline differential forms.
 Finally, we present numerical tests (both source and eigenvalue problems) that demonstrate the effectiveness of our approach.

 There are several interesting lines of research that remain open.
-The construction of a discrete de Rham complex with hierarchical B-splines in three dimensions is a natural next step.
+For instance, in higher-dimensional domains a different mesh adaption is needed.
+The main algorithm proposed in this paper relies entirely on the assumption that a limited number of pair-wise checks are sufficient to confirm, or rule out, exactness of the hierarchical complex at each level; this is not the case for higher-dimensional domains.
+It is therefore likely that an algorithm akin to the one we propose could, for higher dimensions, introduce an unpractical amount of computational complexity.
+In that scenario, to ensure exactness of the hierarchical complex it is preferable to a priori restrict the allowed refinement domains such that exactness is always guaranteed, such as proposed in \cite{Dijkstra2026}.

 It will also be appealing to study if the smallest quantum of refinement could be reduced from supports of $0$-form B-splines to supports of volume-form B-splines, as was done in \cite{Evans2018}, thereby yielding slightly more flexible refinements.
 Another worthwhile research direction was alluded to at the end of Section \ref{sec:preliminaries}: the formulation of bounded cochain-projections for the hierarchical de Rham complex.
 These and other topics will be the subject of future work.